-Here you can see that in a given generation, the single core score of both i5 and i7 CPUs are almost the same.
+Here you can see that the single-core score of i5 and i7 CPUs is almost the same in a given generation.

-Therefore, as far as, tasks relating to single core go, such as live Playback in video editing software, the i5 and i7 will perform more or less the same (if taken from the same generation).
+Therefore, as far as tasks relating to the single core go, such as live playback in video editing software, the i5 and i7 will perform more or less the same (if taken from the same generation).